 - Accurate definitions, targets and indicators for the climate gains of resource efficiency

-- A fair climate transition, between and within countries, which also positively impacts the circumstances of low- and income countries
+- A fair climate transition, between and within countries, which also positively impacts the circumstances of low- and middle-income countries

 - Reduced extraction of virgin materials with a high climate impact, and reduced waste